A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

-We compare the three HW-methods with several advanced HSI complex noise removal methods including LRMR \citep{LRMR}, LRTV \citep{LRTV}, NMoG \citep{chen2017denoising}, HyRes \citep{HyRes}, FastHyMix \citep{FastHyMix}, CTV-RPCA \citep{CTV}, E3DTV \citep{E3DTV}, LRTFDFR \citep{LRTFDFR}, HSI-DeNet \citep{HSI-DeNet} and HSI-CNN \citep{Hyperspectral-Image-Denoising-Employing-a-Spatial-Spectral-Deep-Residual-Convolutional-Neural-Network}.
-The quantitative results are reported in Table~\ref{tab-exist-com}.
-From the table, we can easily observe that our HWnet can dramatically improve the denoising results by comparing LRTV with HW-LRTV or by comparing E3DTV with HW-E3DTV.
-Additionally, it can also be seen that our methods generally perform the best for different types of noise patterns even though only the noise in Case 1 is used in the training process.
-This verifies that the HWnet can learn a general weight prediction rule for a wide range of complex noise types and thus can help the model to finely adapt to more noise types.
+We compare the three DLW-methods with several advanced complex noise removal methods for images, including LRMR \cite{LRMR}, LRTV \cite{LRTV}, NMoG \cite{chen2017denoising}, HyRes \cite{HyRes}, FastHyMix \cite{FastHyMix}, CTV-RPCA \cite{CTV}, E3DTV \cite{E3DTV}, LRTFDFR \cite{LRTFDFR}, HSI-DeNet \cite{HSI-DeNet} and HSI-CNN \cite{Hyperspectral-Image-Denoising-Employing-a-Spatial-Spectral-Deep-Residual-Convolutional-Neural-Network}.
+The quantitative results are reported in \cref{tab-exist-com}.
+From the table, we can clearly observe that our DLWnet dramatically improves the denoising results, as seen when comparing LRTV with DLW-LRTV or E3DTV with DLW-E3DTV.
+Additionally, it can also be seen that our methods generally perform best on different types of noise patterns, even though only Case 1 noise is used in the training process.
+This verifies that the DLWnet can learn a general weight prediction rule for a wide range of complex noise types and thus help the model adapt effectively to more noise types.
 Although FastHyMix achieves the best results in Case 2 (Gaussian+stripe), it does not perform well on the more complex noise in Case 5.
-We also compare our methods with all competing methods on one real noisy HSI dataset, Urban.
-The visual comparison is presented in Fig.~\ref{fig-comall}.
-It can be observed that the restored HSI by our HW-E3DTV method can achieve the best visual result, while other competing methods do not fully remove the noise and the restored HSI always contains obvious blur effects or stripe noise.
-More experimental results are presented in Online Resource 1.
+We also compare our methods with all competing methods on a real noisy image dataset, Urban.
+The visual comparison is presented in \cref{fig-comall}.
+It can be observed that the image restored by our DLW-E3DTV method achieves the best visual quality, while other competing methods do not fully remove the noise, and their restored images often contain obvious blurring or stripe noise.
+More experimental results are presented in \cref{sec-appendix-expresultss}.

-To further verify the ability of HWnet that can adjust weights for diverse complex noise types, we also compare our testing methods with several DL-based methods, i.e., T3SC \citep{bodrito2021trainable}, SST \citep{SST}, SERT \citep{Spectral-Enhanced-Rectangle-Transformer-for-Hyperspectral-Image-Denoising}, on the real HSI dataset \citep{Hyperspectral-image-denoising-with-realistic-data}.
-The results are presented in Table \ref{tab-net-com-real}.
-We see that our testing methods could achieve comparable or even better performance than these supervised DL-based methods, although the DL-based methods require much more training sources.